 4. Measure the rectangular filtered mean power for the assigned NR channel using a rms detector.
+If the sweep count is higher than one, the trace mode shall be average in liner power units.

 5. Measure the RRC filtered mean power of the first and the second UTRA adjacent channel on both lower and upper side of the NR channel using a rms detector, respectively.
+If the sweep count is higher than one, the trace mode shall be average in liner power units.

 6. Calculate the ratios of the power between the values measured in step 4 over step 5 for lower and upper UTRA ACLR, respectively.